JesusGMR96/SystemVerilog-Neural-Networks/README.md

 ### Modules
 .
 * **`neuron_template_sigmoid.sv`**: A template for a Perceptron-type neuron with a sigmoid activation function.
-It demonstrates the fundamental structure of a neuron, which can be adapted for other activation functions (like ReLU, used in the `IRIS_net`)
+It demonstrates the fundamental structure of a neuron, which can be adapted for other activation functions (like ReLU, used in the `Iris_net`)

 * **`XOR_net`**: A Multi-Layer Perceptron (MLP) example that solves the non-linearly separable XOR problem.